Search element - Quick search bar

 Breastfeed first, then smoke

 Nicotine levels in your breastmilk drop over time after you smoke.
-About 1½ hours after a cigarette, the amount of nicotine in your milk is about half what it was right after smoking.6,7 The longer you wait, the less nicotine your baby will get from your milk.
+About 1½ hours after a cigarette, the amount of nicotine in your milk is about half what it was right after smoking.8,9 If you can avoid smoking when your baby may need to feed soon, they’ll get less nicotine from your milk.

 Other tips to reduce harm for your baby

-• Keep your home and car smoke-free.
-Don’t let anyone smoke near your baby.
+• Keep your home and car smoke-free and vape-free.
+Don’t let anyone smoke or vape near your baby.

-• Never smoke where your baby sleeps and don’t sleep on the same surface as your baby.8
+• Never smoke where your baby sleeps and don’t sleep on the same surface as your baby.10

 • Cover up and clean up.
 Chemicals stick to your clothes, hair, and skin so do what you can to reduce this.
 For example, change your outer clothes, wash your face and hands and brush your teeth before you hold your baby.